We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You don’t realize how important it is to have comfortable fabric against your skin until it’s irritated.
-Especially during the early days of nursing, your breasts — and especially your nipples — may be in a lot of pain as you adjust to your new normal.
+Especially during the early days of nursing, your breasts — and especially your nipples — may be in pain as you adjust to your new normal.

 More than likely, you won’t just rely on one nursing bra.
 But even so, you want to look for bras that can retain their shape, supportive features, and clasps in the wash.
 Look for styles with reinforced stitching and durable fabrics that are meant to be cleaned in a washing machine.
 (But to protect your investment and prolong their lifespan, wash your nursing bras in a mesh laundry bag.)

 For the most part, you can expect to find a quality nursing bra at a moderate price.
 Most of the bras in our list range between $20 and $40.
 However, underwire nursing bras or those designed for larger cup sizes do tend to be more expensive.
-But if you shop wisely, you can find nursing bras in multi-packs which can help you to save money on the “per bra” purchase price.
+But if you shop wisely, you can find nursing bras in multi-packs which can help you to save money.

-If you opt for a nursing bra with underwire in the design, you need to ensure that the underwire is made of flexible materials like bamboo.
-This will make it easier to move your bra cups when you’re nursing and are less likely to cause you discomfort like traditional underwire bras.
+If you opt for a nursing bra with underwire, make sure the underwire is made of flexible materials like bamboo.
+This will make it easier to move your bra cups when you’re nursing and are less likely to cause you discomfort.

 Stock up on styles

 Even though a nursing bra might seem like a utilitarian purchase, it can be a very versatile undergarment.
 You wouldn’t just buy one type of standard bra and expect it to work for every occasion.
 So, the same can be said of nursing bras.